Who’s heard the expression, “You are only as strong as your weakest link?”

 Best General-Purpose Circular Saw Blade

-It is fitting that the first blade to feature is a DeWALT.
-Famed the world over for quality and innovation, DeWALT delivers two blades for the price of one.
-This set contains a 60-tooth cross-cutting blade and a 32-tooth general-purpose blade.
+It is probably no surprise to find a DeWALT product on any of our lists.
+The company is known for its high quality and constant innovation, and this set gives you two blades for the price of one.
+It contains a 60-tooth cross-cutting blade and a 32-tooth general-purpose blade.

-Each blade is computer balanced to reduce vibration and improve accuracy, as well as the finish.
-The tungsten carbide teeth stay sharper for longer because they resist heat, which dulls so many lower quality blades.
+Each blade is computer balanced to reduce vibration and improve accuracy, which should result in a smoother finish.
+The tungsten carbide teeth stay sharper for longer because they resist heat, which frequently dulls lower-quality blades.

-These slim-kerf blades saw through hardwood, softwood, melamine, chipboard and plywood.
-So, if you are looking for a blade set to cover most of your cutting needs, this DeWALT product fits the bill.
+These slim-kerf blades will cut through hardwood, softwood, melamine, chipboard, and plywood.
+If you are looking for a versatile blade set that will be suitable for most of your cutting tasks, this DeWALT pair is a great choice.

 Pros